bpgs08/Bobs-Burgers/README.md

 npm start
 ```

 Starting the App will kick off two processes: the React App and a simple API.
 The API is powered by [json-server](https://github.com/typicode/json-server).
-Refer to `json-server`'s documentation for how to query, edit, delete and create new records.
-The API intentionally has a small delay in response time, be sure to account for that in your code and the UX.

 The webserver can be accessed at: